mucommander/mucommander/package/readme.txt

 Bug fixes:
 - Fixed application freeze when creating or removing a second tab.
 - Fixed custom commands not being loaded from YAML configuration after migration from XML format.
+- Fixed VAqua L&F failure to load on the newest macOS - updated VAqua the newest version.

 Known issues:
 - Some translations may not be up-to-date.